Robert L. FitzPatrick

 Robert Lawrence FitzPatrick (born 1946 or 1947) is an American author and writer.
 He serves as president of Pyramid Scheme Alert, a consumer organization to confront the abuses of pyramid schemes.

-Biography

 Early life and education

 FitzPatrick was born and raised in Charlotte, North Carolina to Thomas Raymond Fitzpatrick Sr. and Kathleen Ann Frank.
 FitzPatrick is the youngest of his two siblings.
 FitzPatrick graduated from Charlotte Catholic High School in 1964.
 FitzPatrick then attended Belmont Abbey College, and graduated with a Bachelor's degree in Sociology in 1968.

 Career

 FitzPatrick's interest in pyramid schemes was sparked in the 1980s when he joined a business with a multi-level, direct-sales model.
 While Fitzpatrick didn't lose money, he did witness first-hand how one could get sucked into what he called "delusional behavior".